We may earn a commission when you buy through links in our articles. Learn more.

 • Expensive

-When it comes to picking the best stylus for iPad, the Apple Pencil 2nd Gen has no competition.
-It’s super easy to pick up and use, works with pretty much every app (yes, it even supports full pressure sensitivity and tilt in Procreate), and has a brilliant battery life.
+For the iPad, the Apple Pencil 2nd Gen has no competition.
+It’s super easy to pick up and use, works with a wide range of apps (yes, it even supports full pressure sensitivity and tilt in Procreate), and has a brilliant battery life.

 While it’s pricey, the 2nd generation does bring some pretty vast improvements over its predecessor.
 Firstly, its latency is down to just 9ms compared to the previous 20ms, allowing for super precise movements.
 And its pressure sensitivity is honestly the best you’re gonna get outside of an expensive pen tablet.
 In fact, our guides editor Tilly prefers it over her Wacom and Huion pen tablets when it comes to comfort and features.